-The Story of Rowdy O'Reilly starts about 2010 in Manistee, Michigan when I went to see an old friend of mine (Shaun Anchak) play in an Irish trio pub band called the Blackhouse Monks.
+The story of Rowdy O'Reilly started circa 2010 in Manistee, Michigan when I went to see an old friend of mine (Shaun Anchak) play in an Irish trio pub band called the Blackhouse Monks.
 I had played in a band years before with Shaun when he lived in the Pontiac area playing mostly pop rock.
 I had no idea what an experience it was going to be when I first heard the Blackhouse Monks play.
 At that time Irish Music was new to me but instantly I took to this trio's rowdy renditions of Irish pub drinking songs.
 Even though I never heard these songs before I was able to sing along with the band and everyone else in the place that night.

-Years later after the Monks had broke up, Shaun formed an eclectic duo with Melonie Steffes in the Traverse City Area called Saldaje and I formed an island summer band called Sonovabeach back home in Waterford with Patrick Fitzgibbon and the Grodzicki brothers.
-Sonovabeach took the attitude of the Monks and applied it to surf/island music.
-Once Sonovabeach's steel pan player left to study in Africa the band broke up finding it impossible to replace someone of Patrick's abilities.
+Years later after the Monks had broke up, Shaun formed an eclectic duo with Melonie Steffes in the Traverse City area called Saldaje and I formed an island summer band called Sonovabeach back home in Waterford with Patrick Fitzgibbon and the Grodzicki brothers.
+Sonovabeach took the attitude of the Monks and applied it to surf/island music Once Sonovabeach's steel pan player left to study in Africa, the band broke up finding it impossible to replace someone of Patrick's abilities.

-Comedy and the appeal toward the outrageous lead him to join up with the apocalyptic be-bop group the Tulsa City Truckers in the late 70's with members of the Ragnar Kvaran Group.
-The band's claim to fame was playing at Bob Zilli's Latino Ballroom backing up the late great Frank Zappa protege Larry "Wildman" Fischer" and having it's release of the single 45 Jonestown Kool-aid making the play list on Dr. Demento's Radio show.
+Comedy and the appeal toward the outrageous lead him to join up with the apocalyptic be-bop group the Tulsa City Truckers in late 70's with members of the Ragnar Kvaran Group.
+The band's claim to fame was playing at Bob Zilli's Latino Ballroom backing up the late great Frank Zappa protege Larry "Wildman Fischer" and having it's release of the single 45, Jonestown Kool-aid, making the play list on Dr. Demento's Radio show.

-Bill Doral (Drums, Vocals) Bill is from Rochester Michigan and has played in 1776 later known as Tea.
-His group covered the Birds song that became a hit single for them on the commercial air waves, "Jesus is Alright".
-It fell from the charts when the Doobie Brothers covered the same song soon after and radio stations and major record companies pushed that version.
+Bill Doral (drums) is from Rochester, Michigan and has played in 1776 later known as The Tea.
+His group covered the Birds song that became a hit single for them on the commercial air waves, Jesus is Alright.
+It fell from the charts when the Doobie Brothers covered the same song soon after, and radio stations and major record companies pushed that version.